canonical/charmed-openstack-upgrader/developing/how-to-update-openstack-upgrade-path.md

 **Note**: Generally, the `upper_version` of the last release is unknown, we can increase the "PATCH" number of `lower_version` by one, to set the `upper_version`.
 This way, it's effectively making the `lower_version` is the only compatible version for the last release.
-However, we will need to revist this column frequently to ensure the information is up-to-date.
+However, we will need to revisit this column frequently to ensure the information is up-to-date.

 ## `cou/utils/openstack_lookup.csv`

-This file define the track mappings for the auxiliary charms, and it should be updated periodically by adding new lines to the file.
+This file defines the track mappings for the auxiliary charms, and it should be updated periodically by adding new lines to the file.

 The csv table is made from the [charm delivery][5].